Predatory Lending: What It Is and How to Protect Yourself

 Predatory lenders often use unfair, abusive or illegal tactics to persuade borrowers to commit to their loans.
 The lender could charge excessive fees or penalties, high interest rates, or refuse to adhere to the original borrower agreement.

-If you’re looking for any kind of loan that doesn’t require a credit history or consider a borrower’s ability to repay, it’s essential that you read the fine print to know what you’re getting into.
+Pro tip: If you’re looking for any loan that doesn’t require a credit history or consider a borrower’s ability to repay, you must read the fine print to know what you’re getting into.
+Know the warning signs.
 Check the lender’s Better Business Bureau page before you commit.
 If it’s filled with complaints about misleading sales tactics, state law violations or hidden fees, find another lender.

 • Hidden fees and prepayment penalties